Sheco/cdda-itembrowser/readme.md

 * php5.4 (with the mcrypt extension)
 * A webserver

-Then you can run the setup.sh script, it expects a single argument, an absolute path to install the data files and variable files.
+Then you can run the setup.sh script, which will download the game's source code and composer dependencies.

 The webserver should be able to read and write the files in the "storage" directory inside the data file path.

-### Multiple instances

-If you need to run multiple instances on the same server, you can get a new copy of this repository and then call the setup.sh script as a regular user with an extra argument, the path to install the extra resources and data.

-Remember to give the webserver read/write access to the storage directory in the data installation path.

-You then need to create a new apache virtualhost.

 ### License